LabVIEWCommunityTraining/cti-virtual-machine-documentation/README.md

 ### Issue Tracking

-If you find an issue with the VM, create an Issue from the menus above so that it can be addressed by the active developers of the image.
+If you find an issue with the VM, create an Issue from the menus above in the **main** branch so that it can be addressed by the active developers of the image.

 ### Documentation